3stacks/lukeboyle.com/blog-posts/2019/09/top-albums-of-2019.md

  Now, who could ever say they heard of this?
  My motherfuckin' style is mad murderous

+### Earl Sweatshirt

+### WIND IN MY SAILS

+>My whole disposition like fuck who told me to sit
+ Ten toes on the cement, lil weed in my socks
+ Send dudes songs to repent, clean up my thoughts
+ We in a box, see a lot of niggas talk on the bench
+ A lotta father figures followin' trends, I ain't involved with 'em Lemmings like to fall off of cliffs and bring they squad with 'em I seen God in the mirror drinking, I tee off when the spirit hit me And I don't fear the ending, I feel the envy
+ I listen to my past when it whisper to me
+ Half of it makes sense, my nigga half of it riddles to me Moses with a makeshift staff sending ripples through ya And through the land, and the river been a plan
+ But when I go to grab it, it slither out my hand
+ So on my other hand, I been handling business
+ Kinda shabby but my momma told me "Man up, my nigga" And now I'm Popeye with the anchor tats and the spinach Finna spazz on a nigga if I have to
+ Risk takers know Satan knew dance moves
+ It could be your last move
+ Hard to see the glass half full, when you don't have food Wrist dangling like black fruit, nigga

 ## R.A.
 The Rugged Man

 ### Uncommon Valor: A Vietnam Story